-Adam E. Gallagher is a doctoral student in Political Science at George Mason University.
-He received his BA in Political Science and Philosophy from Ohio Northern University.
-His research interests include Marxian political philosophy, critical approaches to the study of international relations, U.S. foreign policy (particularly in the Middle East), social movements, and nonviolence.
-He also has a healthy disdain for classic liberalism.
-His work has appeared in Capital & Class and Speckled Axe, among other publications, and he has written and spoken on Middle Eastern affairs for the Carnegie Endowment for International Peace and the Jerusalem Fund’s Palestine Center.
+Adam E. Gallagher is an independent media analyst and writer focusing on U.S. Foreign Policy in the Middle East and Afghanistan.
+He has an MA in International Relations from George Mason University and a BA in Political Science and Philosophy from Ohio Northern University.
+His research interests largely focus on critical approaches to the study of international relations, U.S. foreign policy, social movements, nonviolent civil resistance, and philosophy in literature.
+His work has appeared in Capital & Class and Speckled Axe, among other publications, and he has written and spoken on Middle Eastern affairs for the Carnegie Endowment for International Peace and the Jerusalem Fund’s Palestine Center respectively.
 He can be followed on Twitter.

 Amy Heishman is an adjunct professor at Durham Technical Community College and a writing coach with the Emily Krzyzewski Center.
 She received her BA in American Literature and History from Belmont Abbey College and MA in Contemporary American Literature from NC State University.
 She is a contributing editor for the Triangle Free Press (Durham, NC) and freelances for several local publications.
 Her research interests include digital media, subversive art, alternative histories, responsible agriculture, sustainable lifestyles and gender politics.
 She spends most her time immersed in culture studies in hopes of one day subverting her own third world country.

 Inquiries should be directed to firstname.lastname@example.org, and submissions are always welcome.